 Under U.S. law and regulations, American companies are forbidden to ship "dual use" items (items with civilian as well as military or proliferation applications), such as the peeler, to Iran without first obtaining a license from the U.S. Government.
-Aware that it was unlikely that such a license would be granted, Falcon/FIMCO, which does business in Dubai, United Arab Emirates, and other alleged co-conspirators agreed to falsely state on the shipping documents that the end-user of the peeler was Crescent International Trade and Services FZE (Crescent), an affiliated company, knowing that the machine would subsequently be shipped to Iran after being off-loaded in Dubai.
+Aware that it was unlikely that such a license would be granted, FIMCO, which does business in Dubai, United Arab Emirates, and other alleged co-conspirators agreed to falsely state on the shipping documents that the enduser of the peeler was Crescent International Trade and Services FZE (Crescent), an affiliated company, knowing that the machine would subsequently be shipped to Iran after being offloaded in Dubai.

-In June 2012, Hetran caused the peeling machine to be shipped from Pennsylvania to Dubai in the United Arab Emirates, fraudulently listing Crescent as the end-user, knowing that the shipment was ultimately being sent by Falcon/FIMCO to Iran in violation of federal law.
+In June 2012, Hetran caused the peeling machine to be shipped from Pennsylvania to Dubai in the United Arab Emirates, fraudulently listing Crescent as the end-user, knowing that the shipment was ultimately being sent by FIMCO to Iran in violation of federal law.
 The Office of Export Enforcement, Bureau of Industry and Security (BIS), U.S. Department of Commerce detected the shipment and ordered that it be re-delivered to the United States.
+The seizure of key shipping documents, emails and correspondence from Hetran to Iran revealed the scheme, and was critical to the success of the case, and to shutting down the contemplated shipment.

-As part of its plea agreement with the United States, Falcon/FIMCO agreed that the government would recommend a \$250,000 criminal fine.
-The plea agreement is subject to the approval of the Court.
-The company also has agreed under a settlement with BIS to pay a \$837,500 civil penalty to the U.S. Department of Commerce, of which it must pay \$587,500 out-of-pocket, with the remaining \$250,000 suspended for two years.
-The suspended portion of the civil penalty will be waived thereafter so long as Falcon/FIMCO complies with the terms of the plea agreement and any criminal sentence and satisfies certain additional conditions.
-Falcon/FIMCO will also be made subject to a two-year suspended denial of its export privileges.
+As part of its plea agreement with the United States, FIMCO agreed that the government would recommend a criminal fine.
+The company also has agreed under a settlement with BIS to pay a \$837,500 civil penalty to the U.S. Department of Commerce, of which it paid \$587,500 out-of-pocket, with the remaining \$250,000 suspended for two years.
+The suspended portion of the civil penalty will be waived thereafter so long as FIMCO complies with the terms of the plea agreement and any criminal sentence and satisfies certain additional conditions.
+FIMCO will also be made subject to a two-year suspended denial of its export privileges.